StarShocked/mizOSMODTemplate/README.md

 For example, if you had the github username "Adam" with the repo name "Software", the mizOS package name would be `Adam/software`.
 Since it is not case sensitive, the package name could also be `adam/software`.

-You can put whatever files you want in your repo, just dont delete, change, or move either `install` or `info.lua`.
+You can put whatever files you want in your repo, just dont delete, change, or move either `MIZOSPKG`, `install`, or `info.lua`.

 ## What do I put in "install"?
 The `install` file is the installation script for your package.
 Put whatever you need in here to get your software installed onto the system.